scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography.md

 Like the first mission to the moon, the technology behind the Amiga 500 Home Computer changed everything.
 The A500 had it's beginnings at Atari.
 An engineer, Jay Miner, had an idea to develop a computer that would revolutionize games and make them much easier to develop.
-Too afraid of losing money, corporate executives put no energy into innovation cause the industry to collapse.
+Too afraid of losing money, corporate executives put no energy into innovation causing the industry to collapse.
 At the time game development relied heavily on licensing expensive hardware developed by 3rd parties.
 Due to the fear of losing these deals, Atari prohibited Jay from perusing this new platform.
 Jay left Atari, and a previous co-worker helped him revive the idea under a new company.
-Eventually Commodore bought the platform and the Amiga 500 became a Household Computer.
+Eventually Commodore bought the platform and the Amiga 500 became bit hit with computer enthusiasts but most importantly with people in the music and video entertainment professions who saw the A500's multimedia features as revolutionary.

 The Amiga platform used one of the first [Graphical User Interfaces (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface).
 In the C64 days, the computer received instructions from a Command Line Interface (CLI).
 (I.E typing commands to launch programs and work with everyday tasks).
-Its difficult to quantify the impact the GUI had on my life.
+There were some limited GUI interfaces back then, but nothing on the scale that the A500 had.
+It's difficult to quantify the impact the GUI had on my life.
 Switching between a life time of using CLI, to a GUI is like miraculously being able to see after years of being blind.
 The way in which a computer is used is like an extension of perception.
 As humans, we interact with our environment by the senses.
 Interacting with a computer is an extension between the mind and body.
-The more intuitive the tool, the more fluid and imaginative one can be in the world, and this interaction impacts how we perceive the world around us.
+The more intuitive the tool, the more fluid and imaginative one can be with the tool, and this interaction impacts how we perceive the world around us.

-Graphical User Interfaces spawned a golden age of digital art and sound for home users of computers.
-When the first 3d modeling software was released for the A500, I was one of the first adopters of it. **Truespace 3d**
+For many people that might have been put-off by command line, GUI's made using computers more intuitive to use and helped spawned a golden age of digital art and sound.
+When the first 3d modeling software was released for the A500, I was one of the first adopters of it.

+**Truespace 3d**

 [More information on Amiga 3D modeling](http://www.etwright.org/cghist/a3d_intro.html)